-Objective: To give exposure on the typical microstructures observed in many microscopes in materials engineering study.
+Synopsis: The course is a practical course on techniques and applications of microscopes in materials engineering study.
 It consists of ten set of different experiments which the student has to carry out with the assistance of lecturer and technical staff.
 Students are divided into small group and hands-on experiments are performed.
 Students are required to record, measure, calculate the result and finally write and submit a report at the end of each session.
 Each experiment covers various aspects of like samples preparation prior to analysis (etching), the use of optical microscope and the use of scanning electron microscope.
 The students are also invoked in the study of material properties with respect to the microstructure of the materials.
 Safety aspects and regulations on conducting scientific experiments are also briefed and taught.